Skip to main content

 A detailed explanation of credential progression is provided in ICF Credential Levels Explained.

-Understanding this progression helps align expectations with professional readiness.
+Understanding this progression helps align expectations with professional readiness across scope of practice, ethical responsibility, professional credibility, and long-term development.

 Accredited education alone does not define readiness to practice.
 Professional pathways integrate learning with supervised application and assessment, ensuring that competence is demonstrated, not assumed.